 - Research opportunities: Within MTSU’s community of scholars, a research component can be added to proposed service projects and programs serving to inform scientific and practitioner communities on important public health issues.
 We are also pleased to assist with research-focused initiatives as the lead parter or as a collaborator.

-Please contact us today about collaborative opportunities and download an information packet.
+Please contact us today about collaborative opportunities and download an information packet and listing of recent and current work.
 Staff would love to have a conversation about how the Center for Health and Human Services can help meet the needs of your organization.
 We want to be a resource to our MTSU and Tennessee communities and would be very pleased to work with you!